How to understand fertilizer: a guide

 What are the main components of fertilizer?

-So, the three numbers that stand for three chemical elements, and are often outlined as: N-P-K. They are ALWAYS in that order and will never switch around.
+The three numbers you’ll see on a bag or liquid container fertilizer label stand for three chemical elements, marked as N-P-K. They are always in that order and will never switch around.
+Here’s what those letters mean:

 N = Nitrogen